lgstuehrmann/CS4341Project1/readme.md

 ## Utility Function Explanation

 ## Evaluation Function Explanation
+The function that evaluates the score of a board is called board_score().
+This function takes in a board state and the previous move made on that board.
+Starting with the x,y position of the last move made, this function creates strings of the 5 positions in each direction including diagonally, stopping if the edge of the board is reached.
+These strings are then searched for patterns that would indicate scoring moves.
+The searched patterns are detailed in a comment in the board_score function.
+The occurances of these patterns are counted and then weighted, with opponent winning moves worth more points than player winning moves, to prioritize defense over offense.

 ## Heuristics & Strategies for Expansion
 In order to ensure that system timeout did not occur, it was necessary to implement strategies for pruning and node